 » preparing individuals to serve and lead the community;

 » building healthy relationships in all kinds of families; and

 Areas of Interest

-The Foundation awards approximately $2 million in grants each year.
-The major components of the annual grants budget include:
+The Foundation awards approximately $2.0 million in grants each year, with the vast majority of that sum distributed through the competitive grant process described below.
+The major components of the annual competitive grants budget include:

-Large Grants: The Foundation also welcomes grant requests in the $50,000-200,000 range to launch significant community collaborations and serve as challenge grants.
+» Large Grants: We also welcome grant requests in the $50,000-200,000 range to launch significant community collaborations and serve as challenge grants.

-» Capacity Building: Grant resources are available to invest in efforts to enhance the management and governance performance of charitable organizations in Yellow Springs, Ohio and St. Cloud, Minnesota, and their immediate vicinity.
+» Capacity Building: Grant resources are available to invest in efforts to enhance the management and governance performance of charitable organizations in Yellow Springs, Ohio and St. Cloud, Minnesota, and their immediate vicinities.

 The Foundation is willing to accept requests for any type of grant, such as operating, program or project, start-up, capital/endowment, technical assistance, etc. With a primary interest in strengthening communities, the Foundation recognizes that this can be accomplished via many fields of programmatic interest.
 The Foundation welcomes collaboration with other grantmakers and favors grantseekers with multiple sources of support.